 Michael has worked on public heritage projects, TV consultancy and, prior to entering the academic world, worked in retail and sales, and in the museums sector.
-This often involved historical interpretation, including dressing up as a Victorian policeman and, on occasion, a massive teddy bear!
-When not conducting research, writing or teaching, Michael indulges in a love of music, political theory, French literature and shoes.
+This often involved historical interpretation, including dressing up as a Victorian policeman and, on occasion, an enormous teddy bear!

 Michael is open to media, research and historical consulting engagements.
 Please use the contact page.